 How to prevent Diabetic Skin Infections?

 Currently, no cure has been found that could cure Skin diabetes symptoms.
 However, there are ways in which the blood sugar level can be managed.
 If you started having diabetic dermopathy after a trauma or an injury, you could take some preventive measures.
 Make sure to protect your legs well, especially the shins.
-Those are the areas which are more likely to be affected by diabetes dermopathy.
+Those are the areas that are more likely to be affected by diabetes dermopathy.

 The ultimate plan here is to control diabetes.
 Once, the level of diabetes is controlled in your body, the chances of suffering from skin disease are reduced too.
 You need to exercise regularly.
 You can also take brisk walks to manage your diabetes level.
 Avoid consuming sweetened food items or carbohydrates.
 This will help you to manage your diabetes levels.
 You could also opt for medications that can help you control your blood sugar level.
 Also, make sure to avoid your skin from getting dried up, as it can allow the infectious bacteria and germs to seep in and further cause diabetes dermopathy.